mmcgahan/graft-test/README.md

 ### Build commands

-You can `npm run` the following commands:
+You can `yarn run` the following commands:

 - `build:clean`: Completely remove all build artifacts
 - `build:locales`: Build both the _client_ and _server_ locale-specific bundles